simple-registry/simple-registry/doc/how-to/upgrade.md

 Scrub converts every shard into per-link reference keys.
 This is the same run the link-file migration above requires, so one scrub covers both.

+### Legacy Access-Time Keys Are No Longer Read

+#### What Changed

+A tag's or revision's last pull comes from its append-only access entries under `v2/ns/<ns>!atime/<target>!/`.
+The pre-1.6 single keys at `v2/ns/<ns>!atime/tag/<tag>` and `v2/ns/<ns>!atime/rev/<alg>/<hash>` are no longer read, and scrub no longer retires them; a leftover is quarantined.

+**Who is affected:** nobody's data.
+Access times are advisory.
+A target whose only record is a legacy key reports no last-pull time until its next pull, which matters only for retention rules keyed on `last_pulled_at`: such a target reads as never pulled and so as eligible under an age rule.

+#### Migration

+Optional.
+Running `angos scrub` on 1.6.x stamps nothing new, so the honest fix is to let the next pull re-stamp.
+If you gate deletion on `last_pulled_at`, widen the window for one retention cycle after upgrading.

 ### Transaction-Engine Leftovers Are Quarantined, Not Reclaimed

 `.tx-log/`, `.tx-bodies/` and `.tx-locks/` keys are no longer a shape angos